rodionaltshuler/solana_arbitrage_opportunities/README.md

-## Arbitrage opportunity checker between on-chain and centralised exchange
+## Arbitrage opportunity monitor between on-chain and centralised exchange

 The program that monitors a market in Solana network and the same market in any CEX in search for arbitrage opportunities across the 2 venues.
 Connectivity should be done via websockets to both places to get live updates and constantly assess the potential for arbitrage.